Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-01-Tutorial_Of_Python_In_Stanford.md

 In here, Just I will only arrange the tutorial of python, not numpy.

-I mean this is just the basic Python
+I mean this is just the basic syntax of Python

 # Python

-  - Basic data types
+Basic data types

-  - Containers
+Containers
-      - Lists
+: Lists
-      - Dictioinaries
+: Dictioinaries
-      - Sets
+: Sets
-      - Tuple
+: Tuple

-  - Functions
+Functions

-  - Classes
+Classes

+<script type="text/javascript" src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS_HTML"></script>

 Python is a high-level, dynamically typed multiprogramming lauguage.
 Python code is readable and it's easy to express your ideas with few lines of code